Robert Yellowtail

-Robert Summers Yellowtail (August 4, 1889 – June 20, 1988) was a leader of the Crow Nation.
-Described as a "20th Century Warrior", Yellowtail was the first Native American to hold the post of Agency Superintendent at a reservation.
+Robert Summers Yellowtail (August 4, 1889 – June 20, 1988) was a leader of the Crow Tribe.
+Described as a "20th-century warrior", Yellowtail was the first Native American to hold the post of Agency Superintendent at a reservation.

 Early life and education

 Yellowtail was born in Lodge Grass, Montana in 1889.
 Throughout his life, Yellowtail went by three Crow names.
 He was referred to as Bíawakshish, or "Summer", then Shoopáaheesh, or "Four War Deeds", and finally Axíchish, or "The Wet", which was shared with another war chief who was in the same clan as Yellowtail.
 Separated from his mother at the age of 4 years old, Yellowtail was culturally assimilated into a reservation boarding school.
 When he was 13 years old, he went to the Sherman Institute, in Riverside, California, graduating in 1907.
 He then attended the Extension Law School in Los Angeles, transferring to the University of Chicago Law School, where he gained his Juris Doctor degree.